Ignition Systems; historical & modern, pertinent to BMW Airhead and other motorcycles.

 The following article is a SIMPLIFIED explanation of ignition systems, although lengthy.
 There is CONSIDERABLY MORE technical information, including repairs, etc., in the author's website, particularly here:

-Magnetos were in use rather early-on for ignition purposes in automobiles.
-A another method was also used, consisting, typically, of wooden boxes, with a vibrating electrical contact which sent battery energy into a coil of a modest number of turns of wire wound on an iron core located inside the box.
+A common type of ignition in very early cars consisted, typically, of wooden boxes, with a vibrating electrical contact which sent battery energy into a coil of a modest number of turns of wire wound on an iron core located inside the box.
 There was another coil of wire wound on that iron core, with thousands of turns, and these turns 'transformed' the lower voltage of the 'primary winding', fed by the battery, to a few thousand volts, and this was applied to the spark plugs.
 In most early engines the spark was applied continuously.
 Somewhat later a rotating switch was used.
 It had a contact or close by contact, one for each cylinder, and this was called a 'distributor'.
 The only problem with the vibrating contact system is that the spark output can not be set to 'fire' the spark plug at a very specific piston position, although the distributor method helped SLIGHTLY.
 With the very low compression ratio and very low power output of these engines, together with the very long stroke and large diameter pistons, these ignition methods worked OK.
 As engines improved in various areas, the need for better and more precise ignition came about.

 Vastly more information is available on the Author's website, http://bmwmotorcycletech.info/index.html and there are numerous articles on the BMW airhead electrical system.

-Magneto's are simply a permanent magnet method of using mechanical rotational energy (instead of a battery) to produce the high voltage needed to 'fire' a spark plug.
+Magneto's, which were popular on both antique cars andearly motorcycles...even into fairly recent motorcycles (particularly single cylinder types), are simply a permanent magnet method of using mechanical rotational energy (instead of a battery) to produce the high voltage needed to 'fire' a spark plug.
 The spark (that FIRE thing) is simply a very hot means of igniting the air-gasoline mixture.
+An engineer would not look at it that way, the engineer would be nerdy and describe the ion/plasma as the electricity was about to cause the spark (magneto or regular coil ignition).
+But, no need for such nerdiness here.
 Magneto's are usually equipped with a set of points (contact points plate), which are nothing more than a mechanically coupled ON-OFF switch...and the energy transfer from the small number of turns coil in that contact circuit is done at the moment the points open, which is set to coincide with a particular high energy alignment of the iron core with the wire in relationship to the magnet.
 The relatively small number of turns in the 'primary winding' coil acts in somewhat the same way as in the vibrating points method and the later points-condenser-coil method....there is a 'transforming action'.
 This SAME transforming action is used in all coil ignitions.
-The basic method is called the Kettering Ignition.
+The basic method is called the Kettering Ignition, usually meant to be a coil, points, and condenser (capacitor) across the points.
 More on this later herein.